gevin456/direct_google_drive_extract_unzipper-Colab-/README.md

 ## 📥 Example Workflow

-1. **Mount:** The script hooks up to your Google Drive.
+1. **Mount:** The script hooks up to your Google Drive safely.
 2. **Find ZIP:** The UI prompts you to locate your ZIP file.
-You navigate to your folder and type the number for your 120GB `massive_dataset.zip`.
+You navigate to your folder and type the number for your 150GB `massive_dataset.zip`.
 3. **Set Destination:** You navigate to your target folder and press `S` to select it.
 4. **Choose Mode:**
    * Press `1` to **Extract**.
    * Press `2` to **Split** (cuts the ZIP into manageable chunks).
 5. **Relax:** Watch the beautiful green progress bars.
-If Colab's background disk gets full, **Disk Guard** will automatically trigger a self-healing flush and keep going. ☕
+If Colab's background disk gets full, the script will automatically pause, trigger a **Deep Clean**, allow the Drive buffer to sync, and keep going safely. ☕

 ---